-GS7 Restoration towards species-rich grassland
+Restoration of species-rich, semi-natural grassland (HK07)

 This option is targeted at maintaining and protecting of areas of species-rich grassland.
-These are often on difficult ground and may have suffered from management neglect or may have been selected for agricultural improvement.
+They are often on difficult ground and may have suffered from management neglect or may have been selected for agricultural improvement.
 The botanical diversity of such grassland may be enhanced by simply amending existing management practices.
 However, on many sites pro-active restoration management will be required, involving the introduction of seeds and the creation of gaps for their establishment.
 Substantial changes of livestock type, timing of grazing, or control of dominant species may also be required.
 This option can also contribute to protecting valued landscapes and archaeology, and the promotion of good soil conditions.

-GS8 Creation of species-rich grassland
+Creation of species-rich, semi natural grassland (HK08)